 Are you a teen or college GSA leader – or a teacher, counselor, community leader, parent, or friend – looking for materials to help uplift, empower, and connect LGBTQ+ youth?
+Or are you searching for materials to help educate current and future allies?
 Then look no further!

 The It Gets Better Project has produced and partnered on a number of video series, films, books, and more that are perfect for a group screening, book reading, or presentation.
 Check out our growing list of options below: